Lee Miller: Photography

-Four of her photographs ("Egypt" (1939), "Roumania" (1938), "Libya" (1939), and "Sinai" (1939)) were displayed at the Zwemmer Gallery's 1940 exhibition, Surrealism To-Day.
+Four of her photographs, "Egypt" (1939), "Roumania" (1938), "Libya" (1939), and "Sinai" (1939), were displayed at the Zwemmer Gallery's 1940 exhibition, Surrealism To-Day.
 The Museum of Modern Art (MoMA) included her work in the exhibition Britain at War in New York City in 1941.
-Another exhibition would not include her photographs until 1955 when she was included in the renowned The Family of Man exhibition curated by Edward Steichen, director of the MoMA Department of Photography.
+No other exhibition would include her photographs until 1955, when she was included in the renowned The Family of Man exhibition curated by Edward Steichen, director of the MoMA Department of Photography.